psathyrella/partis/manual.md

 To find out what the "full analysis chain" is, look elsewhere in this manual.
 In short, though, it infers a set of parameters from a test data set, then makes a simulated data set based on these parameters, and finally annotates these simulated sequences.

+Docker tip: if you do some of the above, and exit, then do `docker run` again, it'll start a new container.
+If, instead, you want to attach to the previous one, that's different: look up the difference between `attach`, `enter`, and `run` in the Docker documentation.

 ### Installation

 As noted above, for most use cases you'll likely be happier using the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).